 For more information, see Dr. Weissman’s CV

-Lauren Grant is a PhD Candidate at the University of Michigan.
+Selena Tran is a graduate student at the University of Michigan.
 Her research focuses on the processes underlying cognitive control, which allows one to – among other things – resist temptation, minimize distraction, and adapt to recent events.
-To investigate these control processes, Lauren employs behavioral and electrophysiological (e.g., eCog) techniques.
+She is also interested in multisensory integration.
+Selena employs a mixture of behavioral and functional imaging techniques.

 Undergraduate Research Assistants

 Lauren Grant, Postdoctoral Fellow, Washington University at Saint Louis

 Joseph Orr, Assistant Professor, Texas A & M

 Jerome Prado, Tenured Research Scientist, CNRS, Lyon, France